ethereum-optimism/Waffle-ERC20-Example/README.md

 ```

 ## Troubleshooting
 Not working for you?
-It might help to check out this [easy to read Diff](https://i.imgur.com/rpy2HQU.png) to show you exactly which lines you should be altering.
-You can also check out the final working result that we have added to a seperate branch [here](https://github.com/ethereum-optimism/ERC20-Example/tree/final_result)
+It might help to check out this [easy to read Diff](https://i.imgur.com/DEU7wXC.png) to show you exactly which lines you should be altering.
+You can also check out the final working codebase that we have added to a seperate branch [here](https://github.com/ethereum-optimism/ERC20-Example/tree/final_result)

 Still not working?
 [Create a Github Issue](https://github.com/ethereum-optimism/ERC20-Example/issues), or hop in our Discord channel and ask away.